microsoft/cloudsqlworkshop/cloudsqlworkshop/07_Deploy_Manage_Optimize_AzureSQLDB/readme.md

 8. Use SQL Profiler with Azure SQL Database

+   **Note:** This extension requires Azure Data Studio version 1.46 later.
+If you have not updated and restarted Azure Data Studio, do so now.

    Use the SQL Server Profiler extension of Azure Data Studio to  trace queries against your database.
 Use the following documentation to learn how to install and use the extension: https://learn.microsoft.com/azure-data-studio/extensions/sql-server-profiler-extension.

     This extension uses Extended Events to help you trace queries.
 You can learn more about Extended Events at https://docs.microsoft.com/sql/relational-databases/extended-events/extended-events.